php-etl/documentation/content/core-concept/satellite/pipeline/_index.en.md

 To define your pipeline, you need to specify which steps will make up the pipeline using the `steps` option.
 Each step contains the configuration of a plugin.
 For more details, go to the documentation page of the plugin of your choice.

+You must also set a `code` of your choosing, which will help identify the pipeline.
+This pipeline code should be unique within the satellite.

 {{< tabs name="basic_definition" >}}

 {{< tab name="YAML" codelang="yaml"  >}}
 pipeline:
+  code: 'my-example-pipeline'
   steps:
     - csv:
         extractor: